Welcome To WIA UK

 Children are the future as we know.
 In order for us to achieve our place among the developed nations of the world, we must aim to educate as many children as possible.
 In India we have unfortunately found that education for the girl child has been neglected.
 WIA is committed to facilitating a change in this area.

-Hello Members and Friends of the WIA,
+Dear Friends and Members of the WIA,

 Why Women & Children ?